Powerful Partnerships Promote Equitable Access to Housing in Fairfield County

 FAIRFIELD COUNTY’S COMMUNITY FOUNDATION

 Want to learn more about how we are creating equitable access to safe, stable, affordable housing in communities of opportunity in our region?
-Contact Julian Pierce, Director of Economic Opportunity.
+Contact Lutonya Russell-Humes, Vice President, Grants & Programs.

 Want to find out how you can be a part of the solution?
 Contact Joe Collin, Vice President of Philanthropy.